shengfly/writer-identification/README.md

 This will include the source codes of our works: FragNet and GR-RNN.

 1, Sheng He and Lambert Schomaker.
-FragNet: Writer Identification using Deep Fragment Networks, IEEE Transactions on Information Forensics and Security.
+FragNet: Writer Identification using Deep Fragment Networks, IEEE Transactions on Information Forensics and Security, 2020.

 2, Sheng He and Lambert Schomaker.
 GR-RNN: Global-Context Residual Recurrent  Neural Networks for Writer Identification.
-(Coming soon).
+Pattern Recognition, 2021.